ophilon/linux-quiz/README.md

 * What's the relationship between continuous delivery and DevOps?
 * What are the important aspects of a system of continuous integration and deployment?
 * How would you enable network file sharing within AWS that would allow EC2 instances in multiple availability zones to share data?
+* What is the main difference between docker compose versions 1 and 2?

 #### [[⬆]](#toc) <a name='fun'>Fun Questions:</a>